kanhaiya-gupta/LLM-Project-Structure-with-RAG/README.md

-You're right, and thank you for clarifying!
-To align with your request, I'll update the project structure to place `app.py` in a `src/app/` directory, as it contains the FastAPI application, and include a `main.py` file in the root directory as the primary entry point for running the application or other tasks.
-The `README.md` will be updated to reflect this structure, ensuring all source code (except scripts and `main.py`) resides under `src/`, and the FastAPI deployment instructions will reference `src/app/app.py`.
-The structure will continue to support the LLM with RAG and maintain modularity.

-Below is the updated `README.md` with the revised project structure, `main.py` in the root, and `app.py` in `src/app/`.

 # LLM with RAG Project

 This repository implements a **Large Language Model (LLM)** with **Retrieval-Augmented Generation (RAG)** using Python and FastAPI for serving the model.
 All source code is organized under the `src/` directory, with the FastAPI application in `src/app/app.py`.
 The `main.py` file in the root directory serves as the primary entry point for running the application or other tasks.
 The project supports data preprocessing, indexing, training, evaluation, and inference, with a focus on scalability and extensibility.